 “Call him Mr. Christmas.”

-The “Christmas Unplugged – Reclaiming the Holiday Spirit” Concert With John Doan … had large, enthusiastic audiences and earned a substantial profit.
-A number of the people attending this year’s concert came on the recommendation of people who saw the concert last year… People frequently commented on how entertaining and informative it was and how much they enjoyed John’s humor.
+“As the audience left the theater they frequently commented on how entertaining and informative the program was and how much they enjoyed John’s humor.
 Most touching, though, were the people who told me that it made them think about music as something other than a spectator activity–that music can be something personal that brings people together and enriches their lives.”

 Corvallis Folklore Society, Corvallis, OR